troutgirl/chirp-react-native/README.md

-# Chirp Connect React Native Starter Project
+# Chirp React Native Starter Project

 This starter project isn't completely off the shelf, you will need to sign up to the [Chirp Developer Hub](https://developers.chirp.io/sign-up), and copy your Chirp app key and secret into `App.js`.